1996 California Proposition 218: Local Initiative Power to Reduce or Repeal Approved Assessments

 After approval of an assessment, the local initiative power under Proposition 218 can generally be used to reduce or repeal that assessment.
 This includes the significantly reduced signature requirement thereunder.

-An example where such an initiative may be appropriate involves inequities that occasionally occur from the weighted ballot requirement for assessments, particularly in assessment districts containing a large number of publicly owned parcels.
+An example where such an initiative may be used involves inequities that occasionally occur from the weighted ballot requirement for assessments, particularly in assessment districts containing a large number of publicly owned parcels.
 An assessment district consisting of residential parcels paying lower assessments and a significant number of larger parcels paying higher assessments, such as large publicly owned or commercial parcels, can sometimes result in an assessment being approved under weighted voting even though a majority of the residential property owners opposed the assessment.
 A local initiative to reduce or repeal the assessment is an available remedy to address such an inequity.
 Should an assessment reduction or repeal initiative qualify for the ballot, the election would be by the registered voters and the ballots would not be weighted.

 Article Effective Date; Assessment Exemptions

 Section 5 of Article XIII D sets forth the effective date of the article.
 Section 5 also includes four exemptions from the assessment procedures and approval process contained in Section 4 of Article XIII D.

-Section 5 states that Article XIII D becomes effective the day after the election (November 6, 1996 effective date) unless otherwise provided.
+Section 5 states that Article XIII D became effective the day after the election (November 6, 1996 effective date) unless otherwise provided.
 Section 5 further states that beginning July 1, 1997, all existing, new, or increased assessments must comply with Article XIII D. However, Section 5 specifies that four classes of assessments existing on the effective date of Article XIII D (November 6, 1996) are exempt from the procedures and approval process contained in that article.